 - 2.1.1.
-Residential Real Estate as an Asset Class - Residential real estate constitutes the largest asset on household balance sheets: \$36.8 trillion in 2021.Q3, Stocks and mutual funds: \$42.6 trillion, Deposits and money market funds: \$13.5 trillion. - Residential RE wealth has grown by \$17 trillion since crisis.
-Driven by new house price boom. - Residential mortgage debt largest household liability: \$12 trillion.
-Now back to same level as 2007. - Home equity at new all-time high of \$25.3 trillion in 2021.Q2 (68.7% of home value = 31.3% LTV in the aggregate). - Housing and mortgages are disproportionately important for the middle class (50-90th percentile of wealth distribution). - The poor usually rent - The rich own most of the stock market wealth (and a lot of private business wealth).
+Residential Real Estate as an Asset Class - Residential real estate constitutes the largest asset on household balance sheets: \$45 trillion at the end of 2023, Stocks and mutual funds: \$43 trillion, Deposits and money market funds: \$18 trillion. - Residential RE wealth has grown by \$25 trillion since crisis.
+Driven by house price boom. - Residential mortgage debt largest household liability: \$13 trillion.
+Not much higher than in 2007. - Home equity at new all-time high of \$32 trillion in 2023.Q4 (71% of home value = 29% LTV in the aggregate). - Housing and mortgages are disproportionately important for the middle class (50-90th percentile of wealth distribution). - The poor usually rent - The rich own most of the stock market wealth (and private business wealth).
 For the rich, housing makes up only a modest portion of their portfolio. - For the middle class, financial assets usually make up less than 5% of assets.